 8) Have an auditor’s mentality – It’s one thing to say you are compliant and another thing to be able to prove it.
 When you take on an auditor’s thought process, you start to automatically operate with a demonstrative mindset.

-Your organization is too important to leave to chance.
+Your organization’s cybersecurity is too important to leave to chance in today’s rapidly changing threat environment.
 Taking proactive measures will help your organization stay ahead of security threats and minimize compliance concerns.
-The team at Applied Tech has the expertise to prevent and respond to your most important security risks.
-We excel at our job so you can continue to advance your cause.